Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/init-xApp-session.md

 ### By entering a PIN Code

-To require a PIN to access an xApp session, a PIN and PIN Page URL must be shared.
+To allow users to access the xApp session via a PIN, share both a PIN and a PIN Page URL with the users.

 This functionality is available via the [xApp PIN Page URL](../../xApp/tokens.md#xapp-pin-page-url) token and the [xApp: Get Session PIN](get-xApp-session-PIN.md) Node.